Robohuskie2574/Robohuskie2574.github.io/_pages/Season24.md

 permalink: /2024/
 hide: TRUE
 ---
-The 2024 season, CRESCENDO has been announced.
-We are working on building our robot.
+The 2024 season, CRESCENDO has been ended.
+This page has been kept around for archival purposes.

 ## Game Overview